dinakazakevich/qe-spree-playwright/playwright/README.md

 **Scalability Considerations**: Although Spree can handle significant traffic and product volumes, scaling the platform requires careful architectural planning.
 Automation scripts must account for potential performance bottlenecks and ensure reliability under load.

 **Sample data missing images**: I noticed that the sample data set is missing product images.
 I found an existing issue in the original project https://github.com/spree/spree/issues/10865.
 Spree no longer offers images within their sample app due to licensing and copy-right concerns.
+This can be fixed by uploading images after the sample data is loaded, you can use [free images from Unsplash](https://unsplash.com/).

 ## Testing Priority Outline

-Below I outline the testing priorities for the Spree Commerce platform, focusing on highest-risk areas first based on user traffic, revenue impact, security concerns, and feature complexity.
+Below, I outline the testing priorities for the Spree Commerce platform, focusing on highest-risk areas first based on user traffic, revenue impact, security concerns, and feature complexity.
 Unfortunately, I ran out of available time to implement all of them but the overview might give you my thinking and approach.
 Depending on the resources available, either only high-risk or high-risk to medium-risk scenarios could be good candidates for automation.
 Also things like static code checks can be very beneficial while being very low effort and cost additions.

 1. Product Catalog & Discovery (High) <br>
    **Rationale**: Directly affects revenue by impacting user conversion and referral rates